 Government Priorities: Accessibility, Safety, and Environment

-The Dutch Ministry of Infrastructure and Water Management (IenW) sets national transport policy, with an emphasis on integrated planning.
-Key policy documents include the Nationale Markt- en Capaciteitsanalyse (National Market and Capacity Analysis) for rail, and the Beter Benutten (Better Use) program, which focused on optimizing existing infrastructure rather than building new roads.
-The government aims to reduce greenhouse gas emissions from transport by 60% by 2050 compared to 1990 levels.
-This includes promoting zero-emission zones in cities, subsidizing electric trucks and barges, and investing heavily in rail capacity.
+The Ministry of Infrastructure and Water Management (IenW) sets the strategic direction for Dutch transportation policy, emphasizing integrated planning across all modes.
+Key policy frameworks include the Nationale Markt- en Capaciteitsanalyse (National Market and Capacity Analysis) for rail and the Beter Benutten (Better Use) program, which focuses on optimizing existing infrastructure rather than constructing new roads, thereby curbing urban sprawl and environmental impact.

 Cycling as a National Strategy